netspie/PageTree-Design-Documentation/docs/Methodologies.md

 ## Project Charter Creation
 &nbsp;&nbsp;&nbsp;&nbsp;
-Project charter should contains basic idea description with preliminary features and qualities in and out of scope and if known, also with their urgency.
+Project charter should contain basic idea description with preliminary features and qualities in and out of scope and if known, also with their urgency.
 Additionally it should contain important constraints, deliverables, risks and team description.

 ## Feasibility Study